evaletolab/karibou-wallet/README.md

 ## Main usage

-The purpose of this project is to provide a simple and intiutive API to handle a simple Wallet manager for your e-commerce.
-It has bean designed to work on server side.
+The purpose of this project is to provide a simple and intuitive API to handle a simple Wallet manager for our karibou.ch marketplace.
+It has bean designed to work on server side and it's usefull for,
+* Stripe payment (card, SEPA, ...)
+* Simple debit balance account
+* Simple credit balance account (for invoice)
+* Two step payment (authorization, capture, refund)
+* Subscription (weekly, monthly)
+* Customer management (security, sensible data)
+  * email and name
+  * phones
+  * addresses
+  * payment methods
+* Simple signin verification (OTP) with SMS

 ## Prerequisites
-install node.js with [NVM](https://github.com/creationix/nvm) (required).
+install node.js with [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) (required).

-    nvm install v6.9.5
+    nvm install v18.x
-    nvm use v6.9.5
+    nvm use v8.x

 ## Installation
 From github,